k00mi/gitaly/doc/proposals/snapshot-storage.md

 Key properties:

--   SQL decides the state of all repositories in snapshot storage: if there is no SQL record for a repository, it doesn't exist
+-   Use a SQL database as a catalogue of the repositories in snapshot storage
 -   Git data (objects and refs) is stored as cold "snapshots" in object storage
--   snapshots can have a "parent", so a repository is stored as a linked list of snapshots
+-   snapshots can have a "parent", so a repository is stored as a linked list of snapshots.
+The linked list relation is stored in SQL.
 -   to use the repository it must first be copied down to a local filesystem